Get Behind Me Satan: Promotion and release

 The tracklist and release date of the album was announced on April 12, 2005.
 On the following day, a listening event was held exclusively for music journalists at Splashlight Studios in New York City.
-Get Behind Me Satan was then released worldwide on June 6, 2005 by XL and Third Man and on June 7, 2005 in the United States by V2 and Third Man.
+Get Behind Me Satan was then released worldwide on June 6, 2005, by XL and Third Man and on June 7, 2005, in the United States by V2 and Third Man.

+Get Behind Me Satan was supported by three singles.
+"Blue Orchid", the album's lead single, became their second US Billboard Hot 100 single, their second top ten entry on the UK singles chart, and their first number one single on the Canadian Hot 100.
+The album's second and third singles, "My Doorbell" and "The Denial Twist", also reached the top ten in the United Kingdom and charted on the Modern Rock Charts.

 Exclusive vinyl copies of Get Behind Me Satan were made exclusively for music journalists to review, and 600 records were released collectively by XL Recordings and V2 Records simultaneously; these have become rare and coveted collector's items.
 The White Stripes intended to re-record the album in January 2006 at Joe Gubay's Studio in New Zealand for a commercial vinyl release, but the studio no longer had the recording equipment to make it possible.
 As a result, Get Behind Me Satan was the only album by the White Stripes not to be commercially released on vinyl for ten years.

+The White Stripes did minimal interviews during the press cycle of Get Behind Me Satan, having become disillusioned with reporters who constantly inquired about "lifestyle" instead of sticking to the topic of muisc and did not want to duplicate the amount of press they did for Elephant.

 For Record Store Day 2015, Third Man Records released a limited vinyl edition with a lenticular gatefold sleeve, pressed on red and white vinyl; a commercially released version with standard artwork pressed on standard black vinyl was released later that year.
 Ahead of the album's 20th anniversary, the White Stripes announced a deluxe reissue of Get Behind Me Satan with alternative takes, demos, and live recordings of its tracks.
 On June 27, 2025, a limited edition vinyl reissue of Get Behind Me Satan and a music video for "Red Rain" were released, to celebrate the album's twentieth anniversary.